phausman/terraform-cloud-testing/README.md

-# Introducation
+# Introduction

 Before creating the infrastructure, make sure the following resources are already existing in the cloud:

-  - external network named 'ext-net'
+  - External network named 'ext-net',
-  - Ubuntu 18.04 image named 'bionic'
+  - Ubuntu 18.04 image named 'bionic'.

 ## Provision the cloud

+Configure cloud specific variables in `config.tfvars`.

 Run infrastructure provisioning in this order: